danfmaia/mcp-server/README.md

     "local-link-checker": {
       "name": "Local Link Checker", // Name displayed in Cursor "type": "command",
-      "command": "/path/to/your/project/.venv/bin/uv", // <<-- IMPORTANT: Use the ABSOLUTE path to 'uv' from your PROJECT's venv
+      // Use the absolute path to the python executable within THIS project's venv "command": "/absolute/path/to/mcp_server/.venv/bin/python",
       "args": [
-        "run",
+        "-m",                   // Run module
-        "--directory",
+        "mcp_server.server"     // The server module to run ],
-        "/path/to/your/project/tools/mcp_server", // <<-- IMPORTANT: Use the ABSOLUTE path to this server's directory "mcp_server" // Script name defined in tools/mcp_server/pyproject.toml
+      // Optional: Define the working directory if needed (usually handled by -m)
-      ]
+      // "cwd": "/absolute/path/to/mcp_server"
     }
   }
 }